-Enter a new password in the New password field and repeat it in the Repeat password field

-The password must contain:
+- Enter a new password in the New password field and repeat it in the Repeat password field The password must contain:

 - at least one upper-case character

 - at least one number

 - at least one special character

 - from 8 to 74 characters

-- ▶ Select the radio frequency band used in your region from the list (→ p.
-62).
+- Select the radio frequency band used in your region from the list (-> p.
+69).

-- Click on Set to save the settings and to open the administrator interface.